 The Company had six full time employees.
 In addition, most of the business activities of the Company including accounting and legal work and business development are provided by subcontractors and consultants.
-Further, the Company has subcontracted nanomaterials research and development ("R&D") to TheraCour.
-The Company has subcontracted some of its animal studies to KARD Scientific, Inc. and to government, academic, and private institutions.
+Further, the Company has subcontracted nanomaterials research and development ("R&D") to TheraCour under the license agreement with TheraCour.
+TheraCour currently has a staff of about twenty-five, most of who are scientists with PhD or advanced degrees and experience.
+The Company has subcontracted its animal studies to various contract research organizations, government institutes, academic labs, and private institutions.
 Some of the Company's R&D work was performed by agencies in Vietnam.
 In the future, the Company anticipates having additional service providers.
 We believe that we have good relations with our employees and subcontractors.